Universal credit: How to deal with changes

 - you get paid weekly, fortnightly or every 4 weeks

-Some people get a 'work allowance' and can earn the following before losing any universal credit:
+This means you can earn the following amounts before losing any universal credit:

 'It's important to stay on top of your finances when you claim universal credit'

 Fabiola got a job after starting to receive universal credit.
 She explains how working can affect your claim.

 Changes in your household

 The people in your 'benefit unit' affect how much money you get.
 Your benefit unit usually means a partner you live with and anyone you get child benefit for.